arpanojha/arpan_portfolio/README.md

 # Data Science Projects
 ## SQL

+## [Wishlist api].
+* Developed the API for a wishlist system from scratch using PERN stack.
+* API deployed on AWS cloud on elastic beanstalk and lambda.

 ## [Interactive database for Admissions].
 * Designed a scalable automatic trigger based enroll/wait-list system for courses offered at Indiana University using SQL.